The Consumer Experience 2013

-Ofcom’s annual reports into the consumer experience of the fixed and mobile, internet and digital broadcasting markets
+Ofcom’s annual reports into the consumer experience of the fixed and mobile, internet, digital broadcasting and postal markets

 - Introduction and Summary